dmitriz/aligna/opinionated/rules-js.md

 - **Name test files consistently** - Use `.test.js` suffix (e.g., `user_service.js` → `user_service.test.js`)
 - **Write pure functions** to simplify testing

+### Flat Test Structure vs. `describe` Blocks

+While the flat test structure is the default recommendation and the preferred choice of this guide for simplicity and readability, it is acknoledged that `describe` blocks can be beneficial for more complex test suites.
+It is, however, the intent of this guide to discourage from such complex scenarios in first place, replacing them instead with separate more focused test cases.

 ### Test-Driven Development Process

 1. **Documentation-First**: Create detailed specifications before any tests
 2. **Deterministic Test Creation**:
-   - Extract function signatures, parameter types, and return types
+   - Extract function signatures, `parameter types, and return types
    - Convert examples to test cases
    - Create tests for edge cases and error conditions
 3. **Implementation**: Make the tests pass with minimal code